 Our laboratory is interested in developing and applying chemical tools to dissect the functional roles of hydrolases in a number of human health conditions.
 Our research group is made up of a mix of synthetic organic chemists, biologists, biochemists, and cell biologists.
-We are currently using synthetic chemistry to build new reagents that allow enzyme activity to be monitored in complex biological samples including cells, tissues and whole organisms.
-We are applying these tools to
+We are currently using synthetic chemistry and phage display methods to build new reagents that allow enzyme activity to be slectively inhibited as well as monitored in complex biological samples including cells, tissues and whole organisms.
+Our primary research areas include:

-- Functional studies of the proteasome and serine hydrolases in the human parasites Toxoplasma gondii and Plasmodium falciparum
+- Development of inhibitors of the proteasome in the human parasite Plasmodium falciparum for the treatment of malaria

 - Identification of novel serine hydrolase targets in the pathogenic bacteria Staphylococcus aureus and Mycobacterium tuberculosis

-- Development of fluorescent enzyme sensors for applications in image guided surgery.
+- Development of fluorescent enzyme-activated sensors for applications in image guided cancer surgery and imaging of sites of bacterial infections.

 Bogyo Lab Values Statement: